Deferred entry to university

 Should I defer entry to university?

 Normally, gap years are a good thing.
-It’s possible to go travelling or work full time to earn some cash and gain valuable experience.
+It’s possible to go travelling or work full time to earn some money and gain valuable experience.
 Especially if you’ve worked very hard in your A Levels or equivalent, you may feel like you need a break.
 A gap year could enable you to start university with a fresh perspective.

 If you choose your opportunity carefully, you could develop the kind of maturity and enterprise that will help with your studies and your future career.
 Being able to demonstrate a sustained commitment can be attractive to employers.